 Q: What is the process for declaring majors/minors?

 A: Students must pick up a Major Declaration Form from their academic advisor and bring it to Professor Brox during office hours for his signature.
 They cannot just drop off declaration forms.

 Q: Who are the Faculty/Major advisors?

 A: When students declare their majors, Professor Brox will assign them a major advisor.

 Q: What is the process for transfer credit?

 A: Students must bring hard copies of their Transfer Credit Approval form (signed by their academic advisor), syllabus and course description to Professor Brox during office hours.

 Q: Where do students often study abroad?

 A: Students study all over the world.

 Q: To whom should I talk about counting study abroad credits toward my major or minor?

-A: Prof. Love, the departmental study abroad advisor, will assign major and minor credit after your return.
+A: Prof. Kiel, the departmental study abroad advisor, will assign major and minor credit after your return.
 Please save all course syllabi from your courses abroad.
 Before departing, it is a good idea to consult with your major advisor about what courses you need to complete the major.

 Q: What classes can students take within this major to fill the public service requirement?